Greg Marsh Enterprises

 I'm going to remove the luggage rack, put the rear end together properly and then fit the luggage rack

 The third picture is actually funny.
-Rather than the horn being in the proper position (I'm fine with that), an after marked horn was installed as shown.
-It's plastic and won;t last long stuck in the rear shock.
+Rather than the horn being in the proper position (I'm fine with that), an after market horn was installed as shown.
+It's plastic and won't last long stuck in the rear shock.
 I generally used very small horns that are much louder and cost almost nothing.
-Depending on how much I take apart to fix the rusty battery box and to get the fender properly installed I may put the small horn in the normal place. they also can go approximately where that one is and not look obtrusive.
+Depending on how much I take apart to fix the rusty battery box and to get the fender properly installed I may put the small horn in the normal place.
+They also can go approximately where that one is and not look obtrusive.

 Rear 1